 Training

 Canaan dogs love to learn and are surprisingly easy to train.
-You can start working with your new puppy as soon as they get home from the breeder.
+You can start working with your new puppy as soon as it gets home from the breeder.
 Remember to establish yourself as a strong leader as quickly as possible; these dogs are pack animals, and they will attempt to assert dominance if they feel that the family isn’t being taken care of.

 Exercise